KubeRocketCI/docs/docs/operator-guide/add-ons-overview.md

 ## Enable EDP Add-Ons

-To enable EDP Add-Ons, it is necessary to have the configured Argo CD, and connect and synchronize the forked repository.
+To enable Add-Ons, it is necessary to have the configured Argo CD, and connect and synchronize the forked repository.
 To do this, follow the guidelines below:

 1. Fork the Add-Ons repository to your personal account.